Root Canal Procedures in Mesquite

-From the Greek origin comes endodontics, endo– meaning “inside” and odont– meaning “tooth”.
+The term “endodontics” comes from Greek origins: endo– meaning “inside,” and odont– meaning “tooth.”
 Together, you can see how endodontics means working inside the tooth, which we call a root canal in the United States.

-Mesquite Dental and Implant Center offers endodontic services to help alleviate any pain and suffering you’re feeling in your mouth.
+Mesquite Dental & Implant Center offers endodontic services such as root canal procedures to help alleviate any pain and suffering you’re feeling in your mouth.

 A root canal is a conservative procedure performed to save an internally infected tooth that would otherwise require extraction.
 Every tooth in your mouth is alive.
 Beneath the hard, outer shell of enamel and soft, underlying layer of dentin, a canal, or tunnel, houses the nerve that sustains a tooth’s life.
 A deep cavity or fracture can allow bacteria to infiltrate the canal.
 When this happens, the bacteria causes infection.
 Most commonly, intense pressure from the infection creates a sharp and unyielding toothache.
-To make the achy pain go away, the two solutions are dental extractions or root canals.
+To make the achy pain go away, Dr. George will recommend either a tooth extraction or a root canal.